Complete Guide to Garage Floor Coatings (2026)

 Last Updated: January 2026 | Reading Time: 15 minutes | Written By ArmorGarage Technical Team

 This guide is a comparison hub.
-It covers epoxy systems and other coating options so you can choose the right solution based on use, budget, and performance goals.
+It covers epoxy systems and other coating options so you can choose the right solution based on use, budget, product performance goals and knowledge about what you're buying.

 1. Introduction: What Are Garage Floor Coatings?